EvilHurricane31/sudoku/README.md

 if when starting load you type RAINBOW! instead of new or load it will make a board that can change colors just not a perfect rainbow

+if the cursor turns red it means you can't put a number there and to fix it you just click again

+also board will sometimes be unplayable im working on fixing that

 if you get any error find bugs please let me know throught github

 also fist time putting code on here so sorry if its not perfect